MihalisP4/EcommerceCustomersAnalysis/README.md

 # EcommerceCustomersAnalysis
-Using python libraries to create a model that answers a business question related to e-commerce
+Using python libraries to create a model that answers a business question related to e-commerce (with linear regression)

 Task:
 Congratulations!
 You just got some contract work with an Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.